Buyer Intelligence

 • The Churn Blind Spot: Acquiring a new customer is roughly 5x more expensive than retaining an existing one.
 If you aren't identifying "silent sufferers" before they cancel, you are burning your most efficient revenue.

-Pillar 2: Retention and Churn Reduction Proactive CX interviews provide invaluable insights into why customers stay or leave.
+Proactive CX interviews provide invaluable insights into why customers stay or leave.
 These interviews reveal immediate "win-back" opportunities and identify hidden friction points months before they lead to a cancellation notice.
+Data shows that 10% of closed-lost deals actually represent legitimate win-back opportunities.

-Pillar 3: Product Roadmap Validation Buyer feedback allows product teams to objectively validate strategic assumptions and prioritize features that actually drive revenue.
+Buyer feedback allows product teams to objectively validate strategic assumptions and prioritize features that actually drive revenue.
 This prevents engineering waste by ensuring the roadmap reflects true market needs rather than internal intuition.
+Thanks to direct buyer insights, Clozd users have successfully driven revenue across multiple business functions:

 How do you calculate the financial return of buyer interviews?